ILikeeggs313/express-jobly/readme.md

 Fourth commit: Adding features for jobs to the application

 Fifth commit: since the job routes should have similar functions to the companies route, copy from the companies route and modified the names

+6th commit : job applications
+    Add a route at POST /users/:username/jobs/:id that allows that user to apply for a job (or an admin to do it for them).
+That route should return JSON like:

+    { applied: jobId }

+    Change the output of the get-all-info methods and routes for users so those include the a field with a simple list of job IDs the user has applied for:

+    { ..., jobs: [ jobId, jobId, ... ] }
+    Document this carefully and write tests.